frontenddogma/web-development-glossary/manuscript/a.md

 ActiveX
 : A software framework that allows applications to share information and functionality, based on the Component Object Model (COM) and Object Linking and Embedding (OLE).
 ActiveX was introduced in 1996 by Microsoft.

+Accelerated Mobile Pages
+: A web component framework and a website publishing technology developed by Google which has the mission to “provide a user-first format for web content.”
+The AMP framework consists of three components: AMP HTML, which is standard HTML markup with web components, AMP JavaScript, which manages resource loading, and AMP caches, which serve and validate AMP pages.
+Most AMP pages are delivered by Google’s AMP cache.&nbsp;[†](#w-amp) ℹ︎&nbsp;[amp.dev](https://amp.dev/)

 Access control
 : The selective restriction of access to a place or other resource while access management describes the process.
 The act of accessing may mean consuming, entering, or using.&nbsp;[†](#w-ac)